 Ganjīneh: “treasure-house.”
 The space that contains and protects the treasure, applied to the heart, the beloved’s inner world.

 Night in Persian lyric poetry carries a weight older than the poetry itself.
-In Zoroastrian thought darkness was the domain of Angra Mainyu (Ahriman), the principle of destruction and disorder, set in perpetual opposition to the light of Ahura Mazda.
-This belief, evidently, shaped how Iranians felt about night and day, darkness and illumination, at a level beneath conscious thought.
-The lover’s sleepless night, the solitary candle, the longed-for dawn, the beloved whose face is a shining sun transforming darkness into day–these images carry the emotional logic of a civilisation that had, for centuries, understood light as salvation and darkness as its absence.
+In Zoroastrian thought darkness was the domain of Angra Mainyu (Ahriman), the principle of destruction and disorder, set in perpetual opposition to the light of Ahura Mazda; and this belief evidently shaped how Iranians felt about night and day, darkness and illumination, at a level beneath conscious thought.
+The lover’s sleepless night, the solitary candle, the longed-for dawn, the beloved whose face is a shining sun turning darkness into day — all carry the emotional logic of a civilization that had for centuries understood light as beneficent and darkness as suffering.

 The night (shab) is above all the night of separation (shab-e hejrān), long, dark (shab-e tār), and without apparent end.
-The lover lies awake (bīdārī, bīkhwābī), rising before dawn (sahar-khīzī) to weep unseen.
-Tears (ashk) fall in darkness.
-The grief burns inward, drawing blood from the liver itself (khūn-e jigar), leaving its permanent brand (dāgh) on the flesh.
+The lover lies awake (bīdārī, bīkhwābī), rising before dawn (sahar-khīzī) to weep unseen; the tears (ashk) fall in darkness, and the grief burns inward, drawing blood from the liver itself (khūn-e jigar) and leaving its brand (dāgh) upon the flesh.

-The moon (māh, māh-e tābān) presides over this world with a beauty that is itself a form of indifference, illuminating the beloved’s face and the lover’s tears with equal unconcern.
-The stars (setāreh) witness everything and say nothing.
+Over this world the moon (māh, māh-e tābān) presides with a beauty that is itself a kind of indifference, lighting the beloved’s face and the lover’s tears with equal unconcern, while the stars (setāreh) witness everything and say nothing.
 Dawn (sahar) is the hinge on which the night turns.
-It may bring the beloved as a guest, arriving like a sun to transform the dark kolbeh into day.
-It may bring only dispersal: the end of the secret gathering (shab-neshinī), the return of the world’s demands, the call to prayer (bāng-e sahar) heard by the one who has not slept.
-The transition is rarely simple, and the poetry returns to it obsessively, suspended between the night’s intimacy and the day’s exposure.
+It may bring the beloved as a guest, arriving like a sun to turn the dark kolbeh into day; or it may bring only dispersal — the end of the secret gathering (shab-neshinī), the return of the world’s demands, the call to prayer (bāng-e sahar) heard by the one who has not slept.
+The transition is rarely simple, and the poetry returns to it again and again, suspended between the night’s intimacy and the day’s exposure.

 Delbar: “heart-stealer.”
 One of the most common designations for the beloved in Persian lyric poetry, carrying the sense of one whose beauty takes the heart without asking.